128×64 OLED (SSD1306) with Raspberry Pi Pico using I2C in Wokwi – Complete Beginner Guide

 while True:

-# Clear the specific line by drawing a filled black rectangle
+# Clear only the timer line using a filled black rectangle

 oled.fill_rect(5, 40, oled.width - 5, 8, 0)